blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/factions.md

 ## Mages Guild
 Centered in the university within the Golden Core of Korsarus City, the mages guild governs the use of magic in the region, and is responsible for the reputation of magic users.
 They do not get along with diviners and other non-arcane magic users.

+## Giant Horde
+King Kurfigar and a mass of other giants have settled the area known as the Giant's playground, crushing towns in the process.
+They kill most humans on sight, but have more patience with beast folk and other giants.

+## Thieves' Guild
+The thieves' guild is home to those stealing for profit, and those who wish to steal from the rich and give to the poor.

+### Goals
+- Open an orphanage in the Copper Ring
+- Open a tradeschool in Copper Ring
+- Steal the king's crown
+- Build a palace in the sewers
+- Infiltrate the Omarian government with thieves

+### NPCs
+- Circle members: Steatak, Buscat, Doga Kelfeep, Conpu Sekethef
+-  Sanctuary Fence: Golgem
+-  Stadium Fence: Arnafir
+-  Steamworks Fence: Stenrusk
+-  North Gate Fence: Norban
+-  Rivergate Fence: Rinalt
+-  The Claw Fence: Kohgoonoh
+-  Docks Fence: Pobat Shister

+### Renown Rewards
+1. Friend of the Thieves' Guild: offer of membership(+2 renown)
+3. Initiate: Learn thieves' cant, access to fences and black market.
+6. Trusted thief: Access to safe houses, parties.
+18. Notorious Masked thief: You are well-known by your thief name and your signature mask.
+You will be consulted for heists.
+25. Inner circle access: Can speak with higher-ups in thieves' guild.
+May join another faction to infiltrate it.
+35. Grey fox: May compete for leadership position over thieves' guild.
+(There is no leader.)